iGov OAuth 2.0 | February 2025 | |

 mode.¶

 The authorization server MUST enforce client authentication as described above for the authorization code and client credentials grant types.
-Public client cannot authenticate to the authorization server.¶
+Public clients cannot authenticate to the authorization server.¶

-The authorization server MUST validate all redirect URIs for authorization code and implicit grant types.¶
+The authorization server MUST validate all redirect URIs for authorization code grant types.¶

 Authorization servers MAY protect their Dynamic Registration endpoints by requiring clients to present credentials that the authorization server would recognize as authorized participants.
 Authorization servers MAY accept signed software statements as described in [RFC7591] issued to client software developers from a trusted registration entity.
 The software statement can be used to tie together many instances of the same client software that will be run, dynamically registered, and authorized separately at runtime.
 The software statement MUST include the following client metadata parameters:¶